top of page

 LOCATION

-Change Orders & Claims
+Change Orders and Claims

 This session leads participants through conventional change order and claims processes.
 Students will be encouraged to think through ways to manage their own change order systems better while considering common sense dispute resolution strategies.
 The workshop will focus on three important principles: